findlayaw/anon-kode/ContextEngine_Test_Queries.md

-# CodeContextTool Test Queries for Journalit - Failed Tests Only
+# ContextEngine Test Queries for Journalit - Failed Tests Only

-This document provides queries that failed in the test results for the CodeContextTool.
+This document provides queries that failed in the test results for the ContextEngine.
 These queries are based on actual usage patterns from the Journalit codebase and highlight areas for improvement.

 ## Directory-Specific Searches